How to Plan the Best Trip to the Coromandel Peninsula

 The Coromandel for Couples

 The glistening southern Pacific Ocean, sweeping golden-sand beaches and quaint seaside towns make for an effortlessly romantic getaway.
 Many of the boutique lodges are wedding venues, just to tell you how right the Coromandel is for setting for tone for a special occasion, whether it be a honeymoon or simply a romantic getaway.
-If you’re planning a couples’ trip or honeymoon, don’t forget to check out The Honeymoon Guide to the Coromandel.
+If you’re planning a couples’ trip or honeymoon, don’t forget to check out The Honeymoon & Romantic Getaway Guide to the Coromandel.

-Romantic Activities in the Coromandel
+Romantic Activities in The Coromandel

 - Take a romantic stroll on the Coromandel’s beaches